apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/mapAsyncPartitioned.md

 Pass incoming elements to a partitioning function that returns a partition result for each element and then to a processing function that returns a @scala[`Future`] @java[`CompletionStage`] result.

+The resulting Source or Flow will have elements that retain the order of the original Source or Flow.

 @ref[Asynchronous operators](../index.md#asynchronous-operators)

 ## Signature